tmdarwen/Misc/TivaMAX541/README.md

 **Schematic**

 The Tiva dev board has a 5v output.
 A couple of resistors of the same value can be used to create a voltage divider to get the 2.5v input for REF of the MAX541.
-I then use a MAX492 amplifier to amplify the analog output to typical line level.
-Basic computer speakers can be plugged into the TS audio jack to hear the audio signal the DAC and amplifier outputs.
+I then use a MAX492 op amp to amplify the analog output to a typical line level.
+Basic computer speakers can be plugged into the TS audio jack to hear the audio signal the DAC and amplifier output.

 ![Tiva TM4C1294 MAX541 MAX492 Schematic](Documentation/Schematic.png)